-During the year, we continued our work to replace existing operating systems, aimed at delivering higher standards of service to Members and other stakeholders.
+We remain committed to our four ray Strategic Roadmap and have continued to progress its delivery throughout 2020: We have focussed efforts on replacing existing operating systems, aimed at delivering higher standards of service to Members and their Financial Advisers, along with other stakeholders.
 Good progress is being made and we are forging strong partnerships with key suppliers in the industry, helping to progress our infrastructure and put the building blocks in place for the future development of the Society.
+We are committed to increasing the range of products and services we offer and to improving service through technology and staff training.